irhamnaj/irhamnaj.github.io/_pages/resume.md

 ### B.S. in Physics, State Islamic University of Maulana Malik Ibrahim Malang, 2013 - 2018
 - GPA 3.56 of 4.00
 - Summer student at Suranaree University of Technology and Rajamangala University of technology Thailand (Coursework: neutrino, hadron physics and analyzing neutrino data experiments using python)
+- 3 years experience as laboratory assistant in various subjects such as physics experiments and modern physics.
+Has a job to supervise physics experiments and create some analysis from research findings using Excel.
 - Coursework: Core Statistics, mathematical physics (I,II and III), algorithm and programming(Python and Matlab), statistics for physics, physics computation, artificial intelligence, research methods, programming in physics theory(Python and Mathematica).

 ## MOOCs